 *with the exception of housebound patients

-You must always allow at least two working days (as of 1st March this is now THREE working days) for your prescription to be processed, and longer at busy times such as Christmas, Easter and Bank Holidays.
-Doctors sign prescriptions in batches in addition to all their other responsibilities, often at the end of their clinics (and not precisely 48 hours after the request was left, as is often interpreted).
+You must always allow at least three working days for your prescription to be processed, and longer at busy times such as Christmas, Easter and Bank Holidays.
+Doctors sign prescriptions in batches in addition to all their other responsibilities, often at the end of their clinics (and not precisely 72 hours after the request was left, as this is often interpreted).

 We can now send prescriptions electronically to your pharmacy of choice.
 Please speak to a receptionist to set this up.
 Some medication, such as strong painkillers cannot be sent via ETP.
 If you have a paper prescription is sent to a chemist/pharmacy you may reasonably need to extend the two day processing expectation.
 Please contact your chemist/pharmacy for advice on their collection schedules from the surgery.